pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 <a href="#heading--about-pxe-booting"><h3 id="heading--about-pxe-booting">PXE booting is essential</h3></a>

-PXE booting, or [Preboot eXecution Environment](https://en.wikipedia.org/wiki/Preboot_Execution_Environment), refers to the ability to boot a machine via a Network Interface Card (NIC).
-PXE booting requires a Network Interface Card (NIC) which is equipped with a PXE API which can be accessed by the server wishing to boot the device.
+PXE booting, or [Preboot eXecution Environment](https://en.wikipedia.org/wiki/Preboot_Execution_Environment)`↗`, refers to the ability to boot a machine via a Network Interface Card (NIC).
+PXE booting requires a Network Interface Card (NIC)`↗` which is equipped with a PXE API which can be accessed by the server wishing to boot the device.

 This PXE API has a very small hardware footprint, both to keep NIC density smaller (small footprint PXE ROMs) and to simplify the PXE boot process.
 Typically a PXE-capable NIC implements the PXE API with a simple universal network device interface, a tiny UDP/IP stack, a special pre-boot DHCP module, and a trivial file transfer protocol (TFTP) module.
-TFTP does have low throughput, but it has been amended twice, once with [better block sizes](https://datatracker.ietf.org/doc/html/rfc2348), and once with [better window sizes](https://datatracker.ietf.org/doc/html/rfc7440).
+TFTP does have low throughput, but it has been amended twice, once with [better block sizes](https://datatracker.ietf.org/doc/html/rfc2348)`↗`, and once with [better window sizes](https://datatracker.ietf.org/doc/html/rfc7440)`↗`.
 Both of these help to allow for payload deliveries large enough to accommodate basic bootable images, such as the ephemeral Ubuntu image that MAAS transmits, via TFTP, in order to commission a machine.

 PXE absolutely depends on DHCP, which kicks off the process by assigning an IP address, so that the TFTP server can send a network boot program and its peripheral files.
 The machine in question is powered on via its baseboard management controller (BMC).
 The UEFI PXE firmware broadcasts a DHCPDISCOVER message (customised for PXE) to the UDP port (67), requesting network config and booting parameters.
 Because the discover message is PXE-specific, a PXE-enabled DHCP server is normally required.
 Otherwise, the DHCPOFFER will have networking information, but not PXE parameters, which include the IP address of the TFTP server and the name of the network booting program; thus the PXE client would not be able to boot.